shoubamzlibap/small_projects/auto_copy/README.md

 For now this is very rudimentary and not very userfriendly, but the relevant intormation should be there.

-Have a look at the first few lines of auto_copy.py - there you will find an example for a udev rule that will trigger the script.
-Put it in a file with a .rule extension in /etc/udev/rules.d.
+### auto_copy.py
+Put the script somewhere on your system, possibly where you have access as a normal user as you might want to adapt some settings from time to time.
+I use `/home/isaac/bin/auto_copy.sh`.
+Adapt it to your needs, and make sure you put that path in the udev rule described below.

+### udev
+Deploy the following udev rule (adapt to your local system)

+    SUBSYSTEM=="block", ENV{ID_CDROM}=="?*", ENV{ID_PATH}=="pci-0000:00:1f.2-scsi-1:0:0:0", ACTION=="change", RUN+="/home/isaac/bin/auto_copy.sh"

+Put this in a file called /etc/udev/rules.d/auto_copy.rule (or whatever name suits you).
 Reboot or reload the udev config with `udevadm control --reload`.

+### trayopen
 The script also needs to determine if the tray is open or closed (as this is not determined by udev - udev just notices changes).
+Unfortunatly there is no standard tool on Linux to determine this.

-Therefor a small C programm is provided called trayopen.
-Use the binary from this repo or compile it from source.
+Therefor a small C programm is provided called `trayopen`.
+Use the binary from this repo or compile it from source which is also provided here (`trayopen.c`).
-Have a look at the source on how to do this.
-You must put the binary in `/usr/local/bin` and make sure it is executable.
+You must put the binary in `/usr/local/bin` and make it executable:

+    gcc -o trayopen trayopen.c
+    sudo cp trayopen /usr/local/bin
+    sudo chmod 755 /usr/local/bin/trayopen